tjsego/mechanica/docs/source/bonded_interactions.rst

     #   using the potential "pot_dih"
     dihedral_handle = mx.Dihedral.create(pot_dih, p0, p1, p2, p3)
     all_dihedrals = mx.Universe.dihedrals()  # Get updated list of all dihedrals

+A dihedral is rendered as a line joining the first and second particles, a line joining the third and fourth particles, and a line joining the midpoint of those two lines.